FrogTheFrog/moondeck-wiki/wiki/Buddy-configuration.md

 If set to `true`, the Buddy will try open Steam in Big Picture mode before launching the game.
 If set to `false`, it is up to the user to ensure that the game is launched in time (by clliking on launcher or by other means) before MoonDeck times out!

+### Close Steam Before Sleep
+`default: true`

+If set to `true`, the Buddy will try to close Steam before going to sleep or hibernation.
+Some games are able to recover after sleep, while others will just crash the OS and restart the PC.
+Use with caution!